Deciding between a vacation home or rental property

 Protecting your vacation home

-Finally, know that most lenders require insurance for a second home — or any mortgaged home.
+Finally, know that most lenders require insurance for a vacation home — or any mortgaged home.
 When you purchase a homeowners insurance policy for your second home, review your homeowners insurance coverage carefully so if the worst happens, you know what to expect from your insurance provider.

 Protecting your rental property